Giant Pictures: History

 Founded in New York City in 2017 by Nick Savva, who had previously worked in digital distribution for the Tribeca Festival, the company was initially launched under the name Streaming Plus.
 Its first film release was Newness directed by Drake Doremus, which the company had acquired following its world premiere at the 2017 Sundance Film Festival.

-Initially a subsidiary of Giant Interactive, a technology services company owned by post production entrepreneur, Jeff Stabenau, Giant Pictures focused on distribution to streaming platforms including AppleTV, Vudu, Prime Video, Netflix, Tubi, The Roku Channel, Pluto TV and Peacock.
+Initially a subsidiary of Giant Interactive, a technology services company owned by post production entrepreneur, Jeff Stabenau, Giant Pictures focused on distribution to streaming platforms including Apple TV, Fandango, Prime Video, Netflix, Tubi, The Roku Channel, Pluto TV and Peacock.

 In 2020, in order to expand its global digital distribution efforts, Giant Pictures split from Giant Interactive, although the companies maintained a close relationship as technology partners.
 Subsequently, the company built various apps and channels on platforms such as The Roku Channel, XUMO, LG, Vizio and Plex.
 By 2022, Giant Pictures was releasing upwards of 40 new feature films annually and had more than 1,000 titles under management via content partnerships with numerous independent studios.

 In February 2023, it was reported by Deadline.com that Giant Pictures had acquired American theatrical and VOD rights to A House Made Of Splinters, one of the 2023 Oscar nominees for Best Documentary Feature.
 Subsequently, Giant released the film on digital platforms including Apple TV and Prime Video.
 A theatrical release was announced at select Alamo Drafthouse theaters beginning in March 2023.

-May 2023 saw the release of feature documentary, Nuclear Now, directed by Oliver Stone, which Giant co-released along with two of its studio partners, Abramorama and Participant Media.
-The film makes the case for nuclear power as a vital energy solution in the face of climate change.
+July 2026 saw the release of Mockbuster, which Giant co-released along with its studio partner, The Asylum.
+The film is a comedic, behind-the-scenes documentary exploring the balance between low-budget filmmaking and creative ambition.